-In 2013 we sold our first (and only) rotary transfer face grinder.
+In 2013 we sold our first rotary transfer face grinder.

-The experience gained to-date from over four decades of machine tool design and manufacture has stood us in good stead for future growth, recognising the need to invest internally on new development projects, technology and to attract talented and innovative engineers.
+The experience gained to-date from over four decades of machine tool design and manufacture has stood us in good stead for future growth.
+We recognising the need to invest internally on new development projects, technology and to attract talented and innovative engineers.

 We continue to improve and develop the Vector machine according to our customers’ application requirements, both in existing and future market sectors.

 Curtis Machine Tools Ltd remains constant to Doug and Rick’s guiding philosophy and determination to provide the best products and service.
 Our proven success within the bespoke engineered machine tools sector is a direct measure of our ability to contribute to the success of our customers.

 As we were in 1989 : From Left – Rick Curtis (Chairman), Rick Baker (Managing Director of Curtis Assemble and Test Ltd and also Curtis Group Chief Executive Officer), Doug Curtis and Melvyn Boley, (Retired).